 Thanks to the generous donation of UWW/General Mills Foundation the garden team of Billenetz was able to provide five gardens for eight groups of children.
-From April till October 2015 we have planted and cultivated patches of garden in four elementary schools for five gardening groups, where these gardens were already in existence from our prior activities.
-Additionally, we have created a new garden for three groups at Brüder Grimm School Steinadlerweg, thanks to the enthusiastic volunteer-help from the team of General Mills in Hamburg.
+From March to October 2016 we have planted and cultivated patches of garden in four elementary schools for five gardening groups, where these gardens were already in existence from our prior activities.
+Additionally, we have created a new garden for an open afternoon group at Wichern School.